grab/secret-scanner/README.md

 -git-scan-path string
     Specify the local path to scan

+-history string
+    File path to store scan histories

 -load string
     Load session file

+-log-secret bool
+    If true, the matched secret will be included in results save file (default true)

+-no-history bool
+    If no-history is on, every scan will be treated as a brand new scan. (default true)

 -repo-id string
     Scan the repository with this ID